oferchen/arena/docs/Config.md

 Arena is configured through environment variables prefixed with `ARENA_` or equivalent CLI flags. `ARENA_BIND_ADDR` or the `--bind-addr` flag must be provided when launching the server.
+Arena uses PostgreSQL with SeaORM for data persistence.

 ## Server